surveyjs/survey-library/docs/data-validation.md

 ## Implement Custom Client-Side Validation

-SurveyJS Library raises the [`onValidateQuestion`](https://surveyjs.io/Documentation/Library?id=surveymodel#onValidateQuestion) event that you can handle to add custom validation logic to your survey.
+SurveyJS Library raises the [`onValidateQuestion`](https://surveyjs.io/Documentation/Library?id=surveymodel#onValidateQuestion) event, which you can handle to add custom validation logic to your survey.
 For example, the following code checks that the answer to a `"memo"` question contains the word "survey":

 ```js
 import { Model } from "survey-core";